bnb-chain/bnb-chain.github.io/docs/fullnodeissue.md

 # Common Issues When Running a Full Node

-### How to monitor your full node syncing process?
+### How to Monitor Your Full Node Syncing Process?

 * You can check the current height of full node by visiting `localhost:26657/status`
 * You can check the log info in your log under your $BNCHOME.<br/>